Jewish Life programs foster the resiliency and wellbeing of our Jewish community across the life span.

-Grounded in the Jewish value of Tikun Olam, repairing the world, our Jewish Life Enrichment programs provide outreach, education, and meaningful volunteer opportunities for the Jewish community of Western Massachusetts.
+Grounded in the Jewish value of Tikun Olam, repairing the world, our Jewish Life programs provide outreach, education, and meaningful volunteer opportunities for the Jewish community of Western Massachusetts.

-Enrichment programs include:
+Jewish Life programs include:

 Jewish Family Jam: Experiential, fun and upbeat Jewish music classes provide an enriching experience for children ages 0-5 and their caregivers.
 Classes held at the Lander Grinspoon Academy.
-(During COVID this program is held remotely.)

 The Passover Project: JFS established the Passover Project, also known as the Matzah Fund, to ensure that community members have the necessary provisions to celebrate the holiday.
 We distribute bags of Passover food and subsidize Seder attendance at local synagogues to those who are struggling to provide for their most basic needs.